lsst-sqre/afwdata-cowboy/README.md

 There is **no password required** for cloning or pulling from LSST's git-lfs server, but it is recommended that you use a [credential helper](https://help.github.com/articles/caching-your-github-password-in-git/) to avoid being prompted for a username and password repeatedly.

 If you are a member of the lsst GitHub organization, then you may push using git-lfs.
-To push, you should login using your GitHub username and password or (token for 2FA users)[#token] to the git-lfs server (git-lfs.lsst.codes).
+To push, you should login using your GitHub username and password or [token for 2FA users](#token) to the git-lfs server (git-lfs.lsst.codes).

 <a href="token"></a>
 If you are using [GitHub's two-factor authentication (2FA)](https://help.github.com/articles/about-two-factor-authentication/), use a personal access token instead of your GitHub password.